-“As a real estate transactional attorney, I’m wearing a lot of hats and am kind of a jack-of-all trades when it comes to getting a deal done and helping my client navigate that process, depending on what role they are in,” says Sarah D. Cline, a real estate attorney in Potomac who represents buyers, sellers and lenders.
+“As a real estate transactional attorney, I’m wearing a lot of hats and am kind of a jack-of-all trades when it comes to getting a deal done and helping my client navigate that process, depending on what role they are in,” says Sarah D. Cline, a real estate attorney at Miles & Stockbridge in Frederick who represents buyers, sellers, and lenders.

 Topic of Real Estate Law

 Some of the more common topics involved in Maryland real estate finance law include:

 - Negotiating sales contracts for homebuyers and sellers.

 - Reviewing property titles and surveys to ensure a property will meet the buyer’s needs.

 - Reviewing loan documents and helping negotiate where possible.

 - Helping individuals navigate non-traditional residential financing, such as loans from family or friends.